There are different ways to pass your wealth on.

 Alternatives to putting a property into a trust include:

-• Gifting a property to a relative or friend: This involves costs, including including legal fees and tax implications.
-However, it can also provide a channel for the secure transfer of wealth and help avoid capital gains tax.
+Giving a property as a gift involves legal fees and tax implications.
+But it can also provide a channel for the secure transfer of wealth and help avoid capital gains tax.

-• Putting your property into a company name (via Buy to Let): This can offer some tax advantages and liability protections.
-However, it also involves administrative costs and compliance with corporate regulations.
+This can offer some tax advantages and liability protections.
+But also involves administrative costs and compliance with corporate regulations.

-• Creating a life estate: This allows someone to live in a particular property for the rest of their life while transferring ownership to someone else.
+This allows someone to live in a property for life whilst transferring ownership to someone else.
 It can help the latter party avoid probate.

 Selling a probate property